Loews (NYSE:L) Announces Quarterly Earnings Results

-Loews (NYSE:L – Get Free Report) posted its quarterly earnings results on Monday.
+Loews (NYSE:L – Get Free Report) issued its earnings results on Monday.
 The insurance provider reported $1.58 EPS for the quarter, RTT News reports.
-The company had revenue of $3.93 billion for the quarter.
 Loews had a net margin of 7.27% and a return on equity of 7.68%.

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 6th.
-Investors of record on Wednesday, May 24th were paid a dividend of $0.0625 per share.
+The business also recently announced a quarterly dividend, which was paid on Tuesday, June 6th.
+Shareholders of record on Wednesday, May 24th were paid a dividend of $0.0625 per share.
+This represents a $0.25 annualized dividend and a yield of 0.40%.
 The ex-dividend date was Tuesday, May 23rd.
-This represents a $0.25 dividend on an annualized basis and a dividend yield of 0.40%.
-Loews’s payout ratio is currently 5.67%.
+Loews’s dividend payout ratio (DPR) is presently 5.67%.

 Wall Street Analyst Weigh In